OmarThinks/OmarThinks/README.md

 July 2024 - Now

-- Working as solo React Native developer on an application that has more than 1 Million users
+- Working as solo React Native developer on an application that has approximately 1 Million users
 - Using React Native, TypeScript, RTKQuery FireBase and NativeWind
 - Migrated old screens from JavaScript, old Class Components, old Redux and axios to TypeScript, Functional Components, RTK and RTK Query